Amazon unveils DeepComposer, an AI-enabled piano keyboard

-Amazon’s re:Invent 2019 conference kicked off with a bang — or rather, with product announcements made during a midnight keynote at The Venetian.
+Amazon’s re:Invent 2019 conference in Las Vegas kicked off with a bang — or rather, with product announcements made during a midnight keynote at The Venetian.
 The Seattle company’s Amazon Web Services (AWS) division unveiled Amazon Transcribe Medical, a new edition of its Transcribe speech recognition service that lets developers add medical speech-to-text capabilities to their apps, and it debuted DeepComposer, which enables AWS customers to compose music using AI and a physical (or virtual) MIDI controller.

 Transcribe Medical

 On the transcription side of the equation, Amazon Transcribe Medical offers an API that integrates with voice-enabled apps and works with most microphone-equipped devices.
-It’s designed to transcribe medical speech for primary care, Amazon says, and to be deployed “at scale” across “thousands” of healthcare facilities to provide secure note-taking for clinical staff.
+It’s designed to transcribe medical speech for primary care, Amazon says, and to be deployed “at scale” across “thousands” of health care facilities to provide secure note-taking for clinical staff.
 It supports both medical dictation and conversational transcription, and like the standard Amazon Transcribe, Transcribe Medical features conveniences like automatic and “intelligent” punctuation.

 Transcribe Medical is fully managed in that it doesn’t require provisioning or management of services — it sends back a stream of text in real time.
-Moreover, it’s covered under AWS’ HIPPA eligibility and business associate addendum (BAA), meaning that any customer that enters into a BAA with AWS can use Transcribe Medical to process and store personal personal health information (PHI).
+Moreover, it’s covered under AWS’ HIPAA eligibility and business associate addendum (BAA), meaning that any customer that enters into a BAA with AWS can use Transcribe Medical to process and store personal personal health information (PHI).

 Amazon says that already, Amgen and SoundLines are using Transcribe Medical to produce text transcripts from recorded notes and feed transcripts into downstream analytics.
-“For the 3,500 healthcare partners relying on our care team optimization strategies for the past 15 years, we’ve significantly decreased the time and effort required to get to insightful data,” said SoundLines president Vadim Khazan in a statement.
+“For the 3,500 health care partners relying on our care team optimization strategies for the past 15 years, we’ve significantly decreased the time and effort required to get to insightful data,” said SoundLines president of technology Vadim Khazan in a statement.

 Transcribe Medical’s availability in the AWS regions U.S. East (North Virginia) and U.S. West (Oregon) comes months after Amazon made three of its AI-powered, cloud-hosted products — Translate, Comprehend, and Transcribe — eligible under the Health Insurance Portability and Accountability Act of 1996, or HIPAA.
 It’s the principal law providing data privacy and security provisions for medical information in the U.S.

-It’s worth noting that Amazon isn’t the only tech giant offering speech recognition products targeting the healthcare segment.
-Microsoft this year said it would team up with Nuance to host the latter’s AI software that understands patient-clinician understandings, which it integrates with medical records.
-For its part, rival Philips has long offered tailor-made automatic transcription solutions for healthcare professionals in public hospitals and small practices.
+It’s worth noting that Amazon isn’t the only tech giant offering speech recognition products targeting the health care segment.
+Microsoft this year said it would team up with Nuance to host the latter’s AI software that understands patient-clinician conversations, which it integrates with medical records.
+For its part, rival Philips has long offered tailor-made automatic transcription solutions for health care professionals in public hospitals and small practices.

 DeepComposer